 Based on the discussion above on contributions related to latency reduction, the following is proposed :

+Proposal 1: RAN2 is proposed to discuss whether scheduled location time can help in the reduction of the LCS latency.

 Observation 1: On the need of indicating scheduled location time to the UE/NG-RAN, companies seem to have following interpretations (with option A having majority support):

 Option A: The scheduled location time does not need to be indicated to the UE or NG-RAN, since the LMF can implicitly trigger the positioning procedures at or close to it.
 Therefore, it is transparent to UE/NG-RAN stage-3 positioning procedures.